Real-Skill/sql-tasks/README.md

 | ...          | ...        | ...               |

-Modify **daily_sum_of_orders.sql** and **top_100_buyers.sql** files so that the views refresh every time the data change in the depended physical tables.
+Modify **daily_sum_of_orders.sql** and **top_100_buyers.sql** files so that the views refresh every time the data changes in the dependent physical tables.
-In other words, provide solution that will keep materialized views in sync with actual data.
+In other words, provide a solution that will keep materialized views in sync with actual data.

 ## Setup